claunicole/claunicole/README.md

 I have been learning to code since the beginning of 2022, after switching careers.
 I love challenges and solving problems.

-🚀I'm currently working as Trainee Ruby on Rails Developer at Código Facilito
+🚀I'm currently working as Software Developer at Código Facilito

 * 🌍  I'm based in Chile
 * 🖥️  See my portfolio at [My Portfolio :)](https://claunicode.com/)